davidjoffe/dave_gnukem/README.md

 * Signed executables in binary release?
 * [check] Dying seems to reset score to 0 - is that right?
 Cf. DN1 behavior
 * Is the -640 flag now basically obsolete?
 Remove?
 Or change to do something else useful?
 E.g. to make window maximum size e.g. same as monitor could be useful for level editing.

-## LEVEL/SPRITE EDITOR TODOS:

-* Nice to have: If have big screen like 1920x1080, should be able to 'take advantage' to make it nicer to edit levels [partly done]
-* If unsaved changes and accidentally press escape, your changes are lost .. should track 'dirty' and ask are you sure, or something along those lines.
-* [nice to have?]
-Undo last action?
-* It seems very easy to click sprite in wrong location
-* [nice to have?]
-Sort of a 'sprite eye-dropper' type tool: Point mouse and press something (e.g. Alt?) to 'pick up' what the mouse is floating over, and set that into the 'sprite palette'

-## Maybe make videos (e.g. for youtube etc.?) on:

-* Overview of game
-* Overview level editor
-* Level editor howto

 ## Sprite TODOs: